vatpac-technology/pilot-procedures/docs/local-procedures/canberra.md

 --8<-- "includes/abbreviations.md"

 ## Canberra (YSCB)
+### Taxiing
+The taxiway layout at YSCB has changed over the years, with taxiway **B** now extending full length along RWY 17/35.
+If your scenery does not feature this taxiway structure, you must inform **CB SMC** when requesting taxi to runway 17 from the civil aprons.

+!!! phraseology
+    **QJE1501**: "Canberra Ground, QJE1501, received F, request taxi, require to cross runway 17 at D due scenery limitations"

 ### Departures
 VFR aircraft should expect to depart via a visual departure, on track to their first tracking point.